NEARFoundation/trulioo-app/README.md

 You can use fake data (as long as it passes validation) when filling out the forms to test.

 1. Click "Get Started".
-Choose your country.
+2. Choose "France" as your country.
+3. Fill out the form with first name "Han", last name "Solo", and DOB 01-01-2000.
+You can use any other data for the other required fields and leave optional fields blank.

-TODO: Document the steps here for testing.
+TODO: Document the other steps here for testing.